 Price: Free trial / $2.99 per month / $15.99 per year

 Pokemon Home is probably the best for storing your actual Pokemon.
 It lets you upload Pokemon from most of the recent games and lets you transfer them to other games.
 There are some limitations.
 For instance, Sword and Shield don’t have support for all Pokemon.
 However, it’s a great way to manage your collection otherwise.
 The app also lets you trade with folks, keep track of the national Pokedex, and even receive Mystery Gifts.
-There are some limitations that we hope the developers address, but it’s a good start for how new it is at the time of this writing.
+There are some limitations, but it’s the best way to swap Pokemon between games.

 Price: Free / $3.99 per month / $29.99 per year